Kim Jun-hyun: Career

-In 2008, Kim Jun-hyun joined the rock band Overaction as a guitarist.
-The band was established by vocalist, Yoon Hyeong-bin as part of a show on Mnet's 'Moon Heejun's Music Rebellion', directed by Jo Eun-seok.
-The lineup also included Kim Young-min on bass, Oh Kyung-soo on drums and Jacob on keyboards.
-They debuted with the song 'Run!
+In 2008, Kim joined the rock band Overaction as a guitarist.
+Formed by Yoon Hyeong-bin through the Mnet program Moon Hee-jun's Music Rebellion, the group's initial lineup included Kim, Yoon as main vocalist, Kim Young-min on bass, Oh Kyung-soo on drums, and Jacob on keyboards.
+The band debuted with the single "Run!
 Run!
-Run!' and later released the 'Queen Biho Project Album' featuring the title track 'Run Run Run', along with the autobiographical song 'Let's Earn Like a Dog', reflecting Yoon's experience of obscurity.
+Run!" and later released the Queen Biho Project Album, which included the autobiographical track "Let's Earn Like a Dog."